 That’s why hackers use all the possible ways to steal the keys starting from browser extensions, applications with spell checkers, and common system vulnerabilities.
 The fruitful field for them is hot wallets that are connected to the internet and usually run on a centralized system.

 On the other side, there are cold wallets that are not connected to the Internet and are usually maintained as separate hardware devices.
 They are considered to be a more secure option but if you lose them, you can also say goodbye to all your digital assets.

 The interest in cryptocurrency is constantly rising due to the potential to quickly multiply your investments.
 The opportunity to make easy money always comes with risks and challenges one needs to be aware of.

 Here we have to deal with high market volatility and cybercriminal threats.
 The numerous cryptocurrency benefits like no governmental regulation (meaning their value depends on the demand-supply mechanism and not on governmental decisions), higher speed of transactions, and confidentiality make it popular among hackers.

-The good news is that with any discovered hack, the affected platforms quickly resolve the vulnerability, the bad is that with new technologies emerge on the Internet, hackers receive more ways of penetrating into it, so you have to be extremely careful to keep your crypto assets protected.
+The good news is that with any discovered hack, the affected platforms quickly resolve the vulnerability, the bad is that with new technologies emerging on the Internet, hackers receive more ways of penetrating into it, so you have to be extremely careful to keep your crypto assets protected.